ACCarnall/bagpipes/docs/index.rst

 Source and installation
 -----------------------

-Bagpipes can be installed using pip:
+Bagpipes can be installed using pip.
+The model grids the code requires mean the distribution is too large (200MB) to be hosted by PyPI, so pip must be linked through this site to the source files:

 .. code::

-	pip install bagpipes
+	pip install -f https://bagpipes.readthedocs.io/en/latest/installation.html bagpipes

 This should install all dependencies except for MultiNest.
 See the `installation <installation.html>`_ page for further information.